 Artists & Designers

 The artists and designers who contributed to the success of Millennium Park were especially chosen based on their individual visions for the Park and their contributions to the art community.
 Each has their own unique story of how they became a part of the ideality of the Park designated to represent the new Millennium.

 Anish Kapoor is a British sculptor known for his large-scale works made of various stones, highly-saturated pigments and, most famously, highly-reflective stainless steel.
 Cloud Gate was Kapoor’s first permanent public outdoor work in the United States and has become his most famous.

 Jaume Plensa is an award-winning Spanish artist and sculptor, with a significant amount of work set in the context of public sculpture.
 His work has been installed in a variety of countries including Spain, France, Japan, the United Kingdom, Korea, Germany, Canada, and the United States.
 Learn more about the Crown Fountain here.

 Frank Gehry is an award-winning architect based out of Los Angeles, California.
 Born February 28, 1929 in Toronto, Canada, Gehry has spread his signature Deconstructivist style in all parts of the globe.
 Learn more about the Jay Pritzker Pavilion.

-Piet Oudolf (from Oudolf Hummelo) is a renowned Dutch garden and landscape designer at the forefront of the New Perennial movement.
+Piet Oudolf (who hails from the Netherlands) is a renowned Dutch garden and landscape designer at the forefront of the New Perennial movement.
 Over the course of his thirty-year career, he has constructed dozens of private and corporate gardens, and collaborated on public spaces throughout the world, including the celebrated High Line in New York City, Lurie Garden at Millennium Park in Chicago, and temporary installations for the Venice Biennale and the Serpentine Gallery pavilion.
 He was awarded the highest cultural honor in The Netherlands, the Prince Bernhard Culture prize, in 2013.

 GGN is a landscape architecture firm based in Seattle, Washington founded in 1999 by Jennifer Guthrie, Shannon Nichol, and Kathryn Gustafson.
 The firm’s founding principals, led the design and construction of the Lurie Garden.